 In Somnus Veritas

 The name of this track translates from Latin to mean “In sleep there is truth”.
 Serving as a musical epilogue to ‘Frailty’ and also bridging the two halves of the album, ‘In Somnus Veritas’ draws together and references a lot of the themes of the record in a succinct way but ultimately leaves its questions unanswered and open-ended.

 Dusk To Day

-A few of us in the band have experienced insomnia over the last couple of years – our guitarist Ryan has dealt with it for a long time, which was one of the initial inspirations for the lyrics, and then during the recording of the album and for several months afterwards I learned for myself just how harrowing it can be.
+A few of us in the band have experienced insomnia with help modafinil over the last couple of years – our guitarist Ryan has dealt with it for a long time, which was one of the initial inspirations for the lyrics, and then during the recording of the album and for several months afterwards I learned for myself just how harrowing it can be.
 I realised that being unable to sleep is one of the loneliest feelings in the world – feeling like everyone else is at peace while your anxiety is just being amplified by the isolation and there’s nothing but darkness to distract you.

 ‘Dusk to Day’ also deals with an intentional isolation – a desire to lock yourself inside, push everyone away, shut out the light and embrace that crushing loneliness just to avoid dealing with the constant mundane grind of everyday life.
 This was something several of us have struggled with in the band, sometimes falling into heavy depressions in between tours as we try to adjust back into the other side of our lives in that dry limbo period before we go back on the road.